jeremybwilson/shopify-brookstone/README.md

 # SHOPIFY-BROOKSTONE
-Boilerplate project to spin up new Shopify stores from.
+Brookstone Shopify Theme.
 Once a store is launched, merge back any new features that can be added as new modules (things like "Compare Tool" or standalone features work best).
 <br>